mczal/go-RESTful-MVC/README.md

 [Hints](https://github.com/go-siris/siris/blob/master/HINTS.md) --some performance hints and tooling for [go-siris](https://github.com/go-siris/siris) framework.

-See real project built with this project as a starter-pack for gellato customer membership [examples](https://github.com/mczal/go-gellato-membership) --it cover each feature.
+See real project built with this project as a starter-pack for gellato customer membership [examples](https://github.com/mczal/go-gellato-membership) --it cover each feature of this project.

 # License